 - Let’s clean off your germies (preparing for an IV)

-- We are going to go downstairs and they are going to give you a special medicine to help you take a nap (placing under for sedation)
+- We are going to go downstairs, and they are going to give you a special medicine to help you take a nap (putting under for sedation)

 - Let’s tickle your armpit (taking temperature)